cofe-ai/Mu-scaling/README.md

 ## References

-If this project helps you, please cite us, thanks!
+If this project helps you, please star and cite us, thanks!
 ```
 @article{DBLP:journals/corr/abs-2304-06875,
   author       = {Yiqun Yao and Yequan Wang},